natescode/bootcamp-instructor-notes/Weekly Content/Week 10.md

 ## pgAdmin

 Is a UI to connect to a database.
 There are others like MySQL workbench or DBeaver.
+I'm using this instead of the `psql` CLI tool that is mentioned in the lesson.
+Professionally, software engineers and database administrators use Database Clients like pgAdmin.

 Here is what my `natescode` database looks like.
 You can right click to make a new database.
 ![[pgadmin_1.png]]